 [Originally posted on March 2009]

-Could you please let us know more about your environmental policy of your studio?
+Could you please tell us more about Mia Market?

 Mia Market is the new food concept realized by Arabeschi di Latte for Mia.
 In the first place it looks as if a group of friends has assembled in a kitchen and accidentally left the door open.
 Mia Market is a small “escape” where the market and the living room are fusing together providing a space for direct consumption in a friendly atmosphere.
 A litre of organic wine, a kilo of bread from the wood oven, some fresh tomatoes, chestnuts in autumn and green beans in spring.
 Whenever possible Mia Market products try to come from as close by as possible therefore they are “less stressed” and healthier altogether.
 Mia Market is a food project but mainly is about the impact food performs via simple gestures lying in combinations such as bread and oil or butter and sugar.
 Mia Market provides easy to use utensils for the client and like in an upscale food shop the produce is being chosen with great care as to provide a highly guaranteed quality product.
 Furthermore, the client at Mia Market is free to experience various interpretations of the products he chooses… For example, one can buy an orange and might juice it, or one can buy a jar of jam and might share it with friends because the spoons can be purchased too.
 For Mia, Arabeschi di Latte with its strong knowledge from and not about food, has worked around topics such as conviviality and the discovery of normal things long gone forgotten, like the seasonality of food items.
 The objective is to construct joyful experiences in connection with everyday food-use and to remind people about the benefit of a meal eaten together.
 This is more evident during the weekly cooking studio when the space becomes a collective kitchen.

 What are your favourite places in Florence that you’d recommend to visit?